Cycle-Stark/starknet-tokenkit-indexer-apibara/README.md

 ## Available Scripts

+### Development

-The following npm scripts are available:
+The following yarn scripts are available for development:

 ```bash
 # Run the tokenkit indexer on mainnet